plavjanik/zowe-cli-dockerfiles/zowe-cli-v2/README.md

 ### Jenkins

-An example how Zowe CLI image is used in Jenkins with Docker containers is the last stage of the [Jenkins pipeline for this project](/Jenkinsfile).

-The Jenkins agent is defined to be a Docker container that is using this image (`zowe-cli`) for Broadcom Artifactory.
+The Jenkins agent is defined to be a Docker container that is using this image (`zowe-cli`) for your private registory (e.g.  Artifactory).

 You need to define credentials to Artifactory in your Jenkins with the ID `artifactoryCredentials`: